Generic selectors

 Declaration of patient consent

-Patient consent is not required as the patient's identity is not disclosed or compromised.
+Patient's consent not required as patients identity is not disclosed or compromised.

 Conflicts of interest